GabeScott/standard-works-vault/General Conference/1977 October - It Was a Miracle!.md

 In their effort to “humanize” his work of translation they grudgingly gave him credit for knowledge and skills which he did not have, saying that he plagiarized parts of the Bible and literally took whole chapters out of it to compose his Book of Mormon—all of which claims, of course, were untrue and ridiculous.

 Joseph Smith declared that he wrote only under the gift and power of God.
-Oliver Cowdery, his scribe, said the same thing, adding, “I wrote with my own pen the entire Book of Mormon (save a few pages) as it fell from the lips of the Prophet [Joseph Smith] as he translated it by the gift and power of God.” (“Journal of Reuben Miller,” 21 Oct.
+Oliver Cowdery, his scribe, said the same thing, adding, “I wrote with my own pen the entire Book of Mormon (save a few pages) as it fell from the lips of the Prophet \[Joseph Smith\] as he translated it by the gift and power of God.” (“Journal of Reuben Miller,” 21 Oct.
 1848.)

 Martin Harris, another assistant scribe, bore the same testimony.
 And Emma Smith, the beloved wife of the prophet, who literally lived in and with and through this translation period, and assisted at times as a scribe, bore this testimony:

 “I am satisfied that no man could have dictated the writing of the manuscripts unless he was inspired.
-For when [I acted] as his scribe, [Joseph] would dictate to me hour after hour; and when returning after meals or after interruptions, he would at once begin where he had left off, without either seeing the manuscript or having any portion of it read to him. ...
-It would have been improbable that a learned man could do this, and for one so ... unlearned as he was, it was simply impossible.”
-(Saints’ Herald, 1879, 26:290.)
+For when \[I acted\] as his scribe, \[Joseph\] would dictate to me hour after hour; and when returning after meals or after interruptions, he would at once begin where he had left off, without either seeing the manuscript or having any portion of it read to him. … It would have been improbable that a learned man could do this, and for one so … unlearned as he was, it was simply impossible.” (*Saints’ Herald,* 1879, 26:290.)

 Then how can critics truthfully say that Joseph Smith, in his youth, was so scholarly that he could or would deliberately take passages from the Bible and skillfully make it appear that they were part of the Book of Mormon manuscript?